sofiayem/rtd-doc-tests/docs/source/basics.rst

 Summary
 -------

-As mentioned previously, Insolar focuses its research & development in the three bottom layers:
+Insolar focuses its research & development in the three bottom layers:

 * Provides near linear scalability in the bottom layer via the omni-scaling feature.
 * Uses domains in the layer above to allow for hybrid private/public networks with complex permissioning schemes.
 * Offers on-demand blockchain-as-a-service solutions for enterprises, thus implementing the next-to-top layer.

-To summarize: Insolar takes care of all the layers except the top one, so enterprises get the most easy-to-use blockchain solution to automate their intra- and inter-business relations.
+As a result, enterprises get the most easy-to-use blockchain solution to automate their intra- and inter-business relations.

 To continue the deep dive into Insolar technologies, take a closer look at its :ref:`architecture <architecture>`.